-Category: (Circle one)EDUCATIONLEADERSHIPACTIONNational FCE Program: (FROM: Hearth Fire Series, FCE Program notebook, FCL Topics, CHARACTERCOUNTS! ®, Building Membership-Marketing FCE, ACWW and FCE's International Programs and Projects, andeducational programs presented at National FCEConference LIST:
+Category: (Circle one) EDUCATION LEADERSHIP ACTION National FCE Program: (FROM: Hearth Fire Series, FCE Program notebook, FCL Topics, CHARACTER COUNTS! ®, Building Membership-Marketing FCE, ACWW and FCE's International Programs and Projects, and educational programs presented at National FCE Conference LIST:

-Section Comments

-Points

-Appearance: (5 points) a)

-a) Overall neatness of materials presented- legibility of

-type, spelling, correct page sequences.
-Arrange the

-sheets of paper & fasten with staples.

-b) Required elements: b)

-Cover: state & category -,

-Page 1: Completed report form, including name &

-address of person submitting program award book

-Page 2: Goals & Objectives(15 points) a)

-Goal : a) Main focus of program: overall reason for

-program work.
-Use numbers to set a goal b)

-Objectives : The several steps to reach the goal,

-timeline and work plan. b) Why did you select this National FCE program?

-c) What did you plan to do? c)

-Page 3:Action (30 points) a)

-a) What did members do in working with the

-program/project? b)

-b) What other organizations, groups, agencies, & etc. ~)

-were involved and tell how? c)

-c) What public policy actions were used?

-Page 4: Results (30 points) a) How well did the program/project succeed? a)

-Use numbers in results. b)

-b) How many local, county, district FCE Associations

-participated? c)

-c) What resulted from any public policy actions? d)

-d) What was the impact & scope of the project?

-Page 5: Evaluation (10 points) a)

-a) Did you reach your goal?

-Use numbers to compare results with goals. b)

-b) Would you change the plan or the actions & how?

-Page 6: Summary (5 points) Summarize work on program/project in 100 words or

-less.
-All words are counted, including the

-articles, "a", "and", "the" and numbers.

-Brochure (5 points)

-100 possible pointsTotal points given
+State: Person submitting Program Book: Section Comments Points Appearance: (5 points) a) a) Overall neatness of materials presented-legibility of type, spelling, correct page sequences.
+Arrange the sheets of paper & fasten with staples. b) Required elements: b) Cover: state & category Page 1: Completed report form, including name & address of person submitting program award book Page 2: Goals & Objectives (15 points) a) Goal: a) Main focus of program: overall reason for program work.
+Use numbers to set a goal b) Objectives: The several steps to reach the goal, timeline and work plan. b) Why did you select this National FCE program? c) c) What did you plan to do?
+Page 3: Action (30 points) a) a) What did members do in working with the program/project? b) b) What other organizations, groups, agencies, & etc. were involved and tell how? c) c) What public policy actions were used?
+(30 points) Page 4: Results a) a) How well did the program/project succeed? b) Use numbers in results. b) How many local, county, district FCE Associations c) participated? c) What resulted from any public policy actions? d) d) What was the impact & scope of the project?
+Page 5: Evaluation (10 points) a) a) Did you reach your goal? b) Use numbers to compare results with goals. b) Would you change the plan or the actions & how?
+Page 6: Summary Summarize work on program/project in 100 words or less.
+All words are counted, including the articles, "a", "and", "the" and numbers.
+Brochure (5 points) Total points given 100 possible points